 Everything is in Everything (March - September 2017) is a collaborative commission with Clodagh Emoe and 4th year students at Hartstown Community School, in partnership with Fingal Arts Office.

-It has had two stages - the first was characterised by focused artistic research and the second by artistic experimentation, production and a collaborative DIY ethic.
+The project developed over two stages - the first was characterised by focused artistic research and the second by artistic experimentation, production and a collaborative DIY ethic.
 With a consideration of the importance of encounter with actual artworks, included were research trips to IMMA and The RHA Gallery where the work of Dennis McNulty, Jac Leirner, Jane Locke and Richard Forrest was looked at and discussed.
 Scriptwriting workshop with writer Sue Rainsford introduced students to the role writing can take in contemporary visual art.

 THE FINAL EDIT - WORKSHOP WITH JENNY BRADY AT IMMA